google/WebFundamentals/src/content/en/fundamentals/design-and-ui/content/write.markdown

 >
 > The more educated the person and the more specialist their knowledge, the greater their preference for plain English.

-In other words: prefer plain English, shorter words and simple sentence structures — even for a literate, technical audience.
-Unless there's a good reason not to, keep your tone of voice conversational — an old rule of journalism is to write as if you are speaking to an intelligent 11 year old.
+In other words: use plain English, shorter words and simple sentence structures — even for a literate, technical audience.
+Unless there's a good reason not to, keep your tone of voice conversational.
+An old rule of journalism is to write as if you are speaking to an intelligent 11 year old.

 ## The next billion users

 The pared-down approach to writing is particularly important for readers on mobile devices, and is crucial when creating content for low-cost phones with small viewports that require more scrolling and may have lower quality displays and less responsive screens.

 Most of the next billion users coming online will have cheap devices.
 They will not want to spend their data budget on navigating long-winded content, and may not be reading in their first language.
 Trim your text: use short sentences, minimal punctuation, paragraphs five lines or less, and single line headings.
+Consider responsive text (for example, using shorter headlines for smaller viewports) but [beware of the downsides](https://www.smashingmagazine.com/2012/02/ever-justification-for-responsive-text/).

-A minimalist attitude will also make your content easier to localize and internationalize — and make it more likely that your content gets quoted in social media.
+A minimalist attitude to text will also make your content easier to localize and internationalize — and make it more likely that your content gets quoted in social media.

 The bottom line: